m-breitbach/omnom/README.md

 # omnom
 A web application that manages cooking recepies, suggests meals for the upcoming week, and adds the required ingredients to a shopping list.
+Besides the real use case, to me it serves as a learning project for how to set up a full stack dockerized web application.

-## Setup on server
+## Flows
-### Docker
+### Docker setup
 ```
 curl -fsSL https://get.docker.com -o get-docker.sh
 sudo sh get-docker.sh
 rm get-docker.sh
 sudo usermod -aG docker ${USER}
 ```

-## Flows (omnom-backend)
+### Run project locally
 ```
 mvn package
 docker build -f omnom-backend/src/main/docker/Dockerfile.jvm -t omnom-backend ./omnom-backend